jamesdonoh/data-mining/report.md

 Partitioning methods of cluster analysis find mutually exclusive clusters that are spherical in shape, using a distance function to measure the similarity of objects within a cluster and therefore minimise the amount of within-cluster variation [@han, p.
 489].
 Of these methods, the iterative _k_-means algorithm uses the arithmetic mean to find the centroid of each cluster and therefore needs numerical attributes.

 The _k_-modes method put forward by Huang [-@huang] is an extension to _k_-means which supports nominal (categorical) attributes, utilising the mode instead of the mean.
 Because of the large amount of nominal attributes in the dataset, _k_-modes could be used.
 We expect any clusters found to be disjoint (i.e. not overlapping).
-Other options considered but rejected were the agglomerative hierarchical clustering used by [@taamneh].
+Other options considered but rejected were the agglomerative hierarchical clustering used by Taamneh, Taamneh and Alkheder [-@taamneh].

-KNIME and WEKA do not have explicitly implementations of _k_-modes.
+KNIME and WEKA do not have explicit implementations of _k_-modes.
 However, on investigation it was found that WEKA's *SimpleKMeans* clusterer supports nominal attributes (this can be seen by viewing the 'Capabilities' window for the classifier, which includes 'Nominal attributes').
 It can be determined from looking at the source of the `SimpleKMeans` and `NormalizableDistance` classes [@wekasrc] that WEKA uses the mode instead of the mean when processing nominal attributes and calculates the distance between instances comprised of nominal attributes by counting the number of attributes that have different values.
 This suggests its implementation is similar if not identical to _k_-modes and so is sufficient for our purposes.

 In order to simplify processing and produce results that could be more easily interpreted, a small number of nominal attributes were selected for clustering, all related to vehicle manoeuvre and position in relation to junctions.
 This was in order to attempt to replicate some of Hill's [-@hill] findings.
 These attributes were as follows: